Renovation loan comparison chart.

 Refinance: Renovation capped at 75% of after-improved value

-Manufactured homes: the lesser of $50,000 or 50% of the "as completed" appraised value
+Manufactured homes: 50% of the "as completed" appraised value

-Total renovation costs are contingent upon the appraised property value Purchase: Renovation capped at 75% of acquisition or after- improved value (whichever is lower)
+Purchase: Renovation capped at 75% of acquisition or after- improved value (whichever is lower)

 Refinance: Renovation capped at 75% of after-improved value Manufactured homes: